explorable-viz/esop2025/author-response/response.md

 bottom demand for the right view.)
 This also provides the formal account of "brushing and linking" requested by Reviewer A.

-Explaining this aspect of the new approach will clarify the delta from the previous work and also show how additional general-purpose "combinators" for reasoning about data dependencies are easy to derive.
-In particular the "projections with conjugates" (a form of biproduct) can also be applied to language-level constructs such as environments; our implementation relies on this to allow more focused queries, for example finding outputs that are related via a specific environment variable.
-Showing how this works will further deepen the connection between the world of graphs/graph queries the executions they can be used to reason about (bringing sections 3 and 4 closer together).
+Explaining this will clarify the delta from the previous work and show how additional general-purpose combinators for reasoning about data dependencies are easy to derive.
+Our implementation uses the "projections with conjugates" on language-level constructs such as environments to provide more focused queries (e.g. finding outputs that are related via a specific environment variable); we will use this to further connect graphs/graph queries (section 3) to programs/executions (section 4), as also highlighted by Reviewer A.

 ### Q2.
 Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)